DevonJBoland/DevonJBoland.github.io/_teaching/1_course.md

 [Learn more about Phred scores and how they are calculated here](https://en.wikipedia.org/wiki/Phred_quality_score)

 Please download the following [data](https://drive.google.com/file/d/16fJ42CBaj0Ss-pEmpBVpV2ub0DsTP-_J/view?usp=sharing) which we will use as a practice dataset for trimming and mapping.
+If you are struggling with remembering CLI tools and commands, visit the following [Github repo](https://github.com/RehanSaeed/Bash-Cheat-Sheet) that provides some nicely formatted cheat sheets for reference.

 ### Homework #1